zml/docs/README.md

 This repository contains a collection of bash and python scripts.
 For python, having the Python LSP running is recommended.
-For that reason, an environment `env` is provided that contains the LSP.
+For that reason, an environment `env` is provided that provides the LSP.

 To create the environment: